dh1tw/remoteAudio/README.md

 client and server side audio streams.
 Open a Webbrowser at:
 [http://localhost:6060](https://localhost:6060) to access the WebUI.

+In any case, the client and server will accept almost any kind of audio frames without any configuration.
+Internally remoteAudio picks the right codec, resamples and adjust to the local audio output device.

+However if the buffer size does not correspond to the internal buffer size, the stream has to be restarted which might result in a small delay.

 ## Troubleshooting

 remoteAudio does it's best to check if your sound hardware is compatible with